 Companies Looking To Cash In

-Among drug companies currently developing their own drugs are Pfizer (NYSE:PFEC), which has 3 early-stage drugs in clinical trials and Bristol-Myers Squibb (NYSE:BMYC), which recently confirmed it is looking to develop NASH drugs in-house.
+Among drug companies currently developing their own drugs are Pfizer (NYSE:PFED), which has 3 early-stage drugs in clinical trials and Bristol-Myers Squibb (NYSE:BMYC), which recently confirmed it is looking to develop NASH drugs in-house.

 Only a few years ago Gilead Sciences (NASDAQ:GILDC) was the lone drugmaker discussing NASH.
 Gilead has one failure but has since struck deals with two small companies involved in NASH research.
-Others in the mix include Allergan (NYSE:AGNC), Novartis AG (NYSE:NVSC), Merck & Co (NYSE:MRKC) and Johnson & Johnson (NYSE:JNJC).
+Others in the mix include Allergan (NYSE:AGNB), Novartis AG (NYSE:NVSC), Merck & Co (NYSE:MRKC) and Johnson & Johnson (NYSE:JNJC).

 Smaller Players Are Also Active